Anwar Nasim

-Anwar Nasim (born 7 December 1935) is a Pakistani molecular biologist and geneticist who was the president of Pakistan Academy of Sciences from 2015–2017.
+Anwar Nasim (born 7 December 1935) is a Pakistani molecular biologist and geneticist who was the president of Pakistan Academy of Sciences from 2015 to 2017.
 He currently resides in Toronto, Canada.

 Early life

 Anwar was born in a village near Pasrur in Sialkot District of Pakistan.
 His father was in the police service, so Anwar spent his childhood in different cities.
 He got his early education from Sialkot.
 In 1951 he passed his matric exam from Lahore.
 In 1953 he passed his F.Sc. exam in pre-medical from Forman Christian College Lahore.
 Then in 1955 he did BSc. in molecular biology from Gordon College, Rawalpindi and got first position.
 In 1957, he got his MSc. degree in botany with Gold Medal from the University of the Punjab, Lahore.

 Career and higher education

 Nasim started his career as a lecturer in Govt.
 College, Multan and then Government College, Lahore.
 In 1962 he got a scholarship and went to Glasgow, Scotland.
 In 1966 he got PhD in Biochemical Genetics from University of Edinburgh.
-From 1966 to 1973 he was a Research Officer in Atomic Energy of Canada Ltd. From 1973 to 1989, he was Senior Research Officer in National Research Council of Canada.
+From 1966 to 1973 he was a research officer in Atomic Energy of Canada Ltd. From 1973 to 1989, he was senior research officer in National Research Council of Canada.
 During this period he passed a sabbatical year (1978–79) at Max Planck Institute, Tübingen, Germany, and the Biology Department of Stanford University.
-From 1983 to 1989, he taught as Adjunct Professor in Department of Microbiology and Immunology, University of Ottawa and from 1984 to 1989 as Adjunct Professor in Department of Biology Carleton University, Ottawa.
-From 1989 to 1993, he worked as Principal Scientist and Head, Molecular Genetics Group, Biology and Medical Research Department, King Faisal Specialist Hospital and Research Centre, Riyadh, Saudi Arabia.
-From 1994 to 1996, he was Executive Secretary in Pakistan Academy of Sciences, Islamabad.
-In August 1996 he was appointed as Adviser Science, COMSTECH, Islamabad.
+From 1983 to 1989, he taught as adjunct professor in Department of Microbiology and Immunology, University of Ottawa and from 1984 to 1989 as adjunct professor in Department of Biology Carleton University, Ottawa.
+From 1989 to 1993, he worked as principal scientist and head, Molecular Genetics Group, Biology and Medical Research Department, King Faisal Specialist Hospital and Research Centre, Riyadh, Saudi Arabia.
+From 1994 to 1996, he was executive secretary in Pakistan Academy of Sciences, Islamabad.
+In August 1996 he was appointed as adviser science, COMSTECH, Islamabad.